shahidrogers/noteworthy/README.md

 - Search functionality
 - Rich text support for note content
 - Local storage persistence (basic security with AES-GCM encryption)

+## Future enhancements

+- Drag + drop capability to re-order notes/folders and to move notes from one folder to another
+- Conflict resolution

 ## State Synchronization